Research Overview

 Haizi Cheng, Postdoctoral Fellow

-Angela Chen, Undergraduate Student
+Angela Chen, Student

-Carly Harris, Undergraduate Student
+Carly Harris, Student

 Wen-Mei Yu, Lab Manager

 Chen C., H. Zheng, S. Ando, K. Araki, P. Zhao, Z. Li, M. L. Ford, R. Ahmed, and C. K. Qu.
 Mitochondrial metabolic flexibility is critical for CD8 T cell anti-tumor immunity.
 Science Advances.
-2023; 9(49): eadf9522.
+2023; 9(49): eadf9522

 Zheng H., Q. Li, S. Li, Z. Li, M. Brotto, D. Weiss, D. Prosdocimo, C. Xu, A. Reddy, M. Puchowicz, C. Croniger, X. Zhao, M. N. Weitzmann, M. K. Jain, and C. K. Qu.
 Loss of PTPMT1 limits mitochondrial utilization of carbohydrates and leads to muscle atrophy and heart failure in tissue specific knockout mice. eLife.
-2023; 12:RP86944.
+2023; 12:RP86944

 Zhang R., D. Chen, H. Fan, R. Wu, J. Tu, F. Zhang, M. Wang, H. Zheng, C. K. Qu, S. E. Elf, B. Faubert, Y. Y. He, M. B. Bissonnette, X. Gao, R. J. DeBerardinis, and J. Chen.
 Cellular signals converge at the NOX2-SHP-2 axis to induce reductive carboxylation.
 Cell Chemical Biology.
 2022; 29:1-9.